zulip/zulip/api_docs/incoming-webhooks-walkthrough.md

 Below, we explain each part of a simple incoming webhook integration, called **Hello World**.
-This integration sends a "hello" message to the `test` stream and includes a link to the Wikipedia article of the day, which it formats from json data it receives in the http request.
+This integration sends a "hello" message to the `test` channel and includes a link to the Wikipedia article of the day, which it formats from json data it receives in the http request.

 Use this walkthrough to learn how to write your first webhook